What to do

 Now that you have chosen your item and are familiar with the kaupapa, consider:

-• how will you communicate those moments and that understanding using elements of Te Ao Haka?
+• how you will communicate those moments and that understanding using elements of Te Ao Haka.

 Part 3

 Decide if you want to perform your own choreography, or if you will teach it to others.
-If you are performing your own movements, begin practicing them in front of a mirror or a camera, or in front of someone you trust.
+If you are performing your own movements, begin practising them in front of a mirror or a camera, or in front of someone you trust.

 If you are teaching your choreography to others, show them the movements and explain how you want the elements you have chosen to be demonstrated in the performance.